noelcv/customaction/README.md

 ./entrypoint.sh $(KEYWORD)
 ```

-we can simply define equivalent targets in the Makefile, and then run only `make` and have all the specified targets running in sequence.
+We can simply define equivalent targets in the Makefile, and then run only `make` and have all the specified targets running in sequence.

+## Metadata

+`Action.yml` contains the metadata for the custom data and needs to specify:

+- name
+- description
+- author
+- commands

+Optionally, it can also include information on:

+- inputs / output
+- branding elements (should you want to publish your Custom GitHub Action on the Marketplace)

 ## Example